D’Arnaud HR backs Fried shutout as Braves beat Orioles 3-0

 Baltimore’s losing streak is its second-longest since moving from St. Louis in 1954, topped only by the 1988 team that started the season 0-21.
 The Orioles have been outscored 141-42 during their current skid, which has left Baltimore with the worst record in the majors (38-83).

 Hours before the game, d’Arnaud signed a two-year, $16 million extension with a club option for 2024.
-The 32-year-old catcher immediately rewarded Atlanta for its show of faith, crushing a second-inning pitch from Keegan Akin (0-8) for a 2-0 lead.
+The 32-year-old catcher immediately rewarded Atlanta for its show of faith, crushing a second-inning pitch from Keegan Akin (0-8) following a single by Dansby Swanson.

+“I told him after the game, dude you’re worth every penny,” Braves manager Brian Snitker said.
+“The job he did with Max, too.”

+D’Arnaud was delighted to be on the receiving end of Fried’s masterful throws, and relished the home run that made a wonderful day even more special.

+“It blew my mind a little bit,” d’Arnaud said.
+“It put us up 2-0 and that’s all we needed.
+It was a real fun day.”

-It was his second homer in five games since coming off a 2 1/2-month stay on the injured list with a sprained left thumb.
-He also had an infield hit and drew a walk.
+It was his second homer in five games since coming off a 2 1/2-month stay on the injured list with a sprained left thumb. d’Arnaud also had an infield hit and drew a walk.

 Soler made it 3-0 with a solo shot in the third, and Fried made the advantage stand up.
 The lefty is 4-0 with a 0.67 ERA in August.